skienzmatishun/rippreport/content/p/lost-opportunity/index.md

 ---
-title: "LOST OPPORTUNITY"
+title: LOST OPPORTUNITY
-thumbnail: "img/lost-opportunity.jpg"
+thumbnail: img/lost-opportunity.jpg
 date: 2020-03-26
 categories:
 - thursday-thunder
 authors:
 - admin
+alttags: "Aerial view of recreation land in Fairhope, purchased for $2.6 million but leased back for $9,000 annually"
 ---
 The Mayor of Fairhope is cutting the city budget to compensate for the anticipated loss of municipal income due to COVD-19.

 The staff, police, fire and other cuts came up to 2.6 million.